AndyYouens/NodeExpress-IBMi/readme.md

 ### Point your browser to the application
 Point your browser to [https://your_ibmi:3333](https://your_ibmi:3333)

+Ignore any browser security issues that appear.

-and hopefully, you will see the application running on the IBM i & you can maintain the table within it.
+Then hopefully, you will see the application running on the IBM i & you can maintain the table within it.

 ## 🧑‍🏫 Still Training